Seizure Monitoring (Phase I)

 Wada Angiogram – The left and right hemispheres of the brain are broadly responsible for different functions, and a Wada test is performed to map out memory and language function in the individual hemispheres.
 In a sense, Wada is an extension of the neuropsychological evaluation, and aims to determine whether the proposed surgery on the patient would result in significant memory deficits; also in which hemisphere fundamentally is language function represented.
 Wada is invasive: each hemisphere is anesthetized in sequence using a short acting barbiturate through a catheter inserted in the femoral artery in the groin, and the ‘awake half’ of the brain is tested for language, memory, and learning function.
 With the advance of technology and availability of newer noninvasive methods, our use of Wada has decreased over the years.

 Information for Patients

 We recommend having a companion stay with you during your hospitalization, however, if you do not have someone to stay with you, a bed alarm will be used for your safety.
 You will need to call your nurse for assistance using the bathroom.
-You are not allow to get out of bed alone.
+Please do not get out of bed alone.
 Showers are not permitted though you may take a sponge bath.
 EEG leads and amplifiers must remain dry at all times.
 Please do not smoke or chew gum or consume hard candy.
 If you need a nicotine patch, please ask and you will be provided one.
 For your safety, we provide non-skid grip socks.

 Prior to discharge, and depending on the results obtained, you may have more tests organized as an outpatient (e.g. PET, fMRI, MEG, Wada).
 Some of these are detailed above.You would normally follow up in the outpatient clinic with the doctor who requested the EMU testing.
 This will be a further opportunity for you to discuss the results obtained, and what those mean for the treatment of your condition.